 The Summer Program

 The summer program at Camp Nooteeming will be a special environment where kids come together to have fun.
-Within the natural beauty of Camp Nooteming setting, children develop a sense of independence as they try new adventures away from home.
+Within the natural beauty of the camp's setting, children develop a sense of independence as they try new adventures away from home.
 Summer camps are known for providing a safe environment where children gain self-confidence as they learn new skills.
 Outdoor education and team building curricula will be cornerstones.
-A “soft launch” of summer activities in summer 2022, through our partner network is planned.
+A “soft launch” of summer activities in summer 2022, through Dutchess County's sponsorship.